 What is a DSP (Demand-Side Platform)?

-A demand-side platform, often abbreviated to DSP, is a programmatic advertising platform that allows advertisers to bid automatically on display, video, audio, connected TV, and native ad inventory from a wide range of publishers.
-Sometimes even search and mobile-specific inventory as well!
+A demand-side platform (DSP) is a programmatic advertising platform that enables advertisers to bid on digital display advertising, video, audio, connected TV, and native ad inventory across multiple publishers.
+Some DSPs also support search and mobile-specific inventory, expanding their reach.

 Components & Terminology of Today’s Demand-Side Platforms